 Through facing the shadow of the victim archetype and cultivating the gifts, we have a chance to grow our self-esteem.
 This cultivates resiliency and compassion beyond measure.

-Self-Esteem & Fortitude
+Confidence & Fortitude

 Every time you affirm that “I am strong” and “I will make it through this,” you are tapping into the infinite power of the omnipresent victim archetype.
-This belief that you will survive against any odds is the grace of fortitude.
+This belief that you will survive against any odds is the trait of fortitude.
 The victim in the light brings unyielding courage in the face of adversity.
 This is where the victim archetype power merges with the power of your soul.

 The triumph comes from the tiniest glimmer of hope that resides in the core of your being.
 That is the victim in the light.
 The victim archetype is willing to finally say “enough” to adversity and strive for something better.
 The victim is the fundamental champion of light over darkness in us all.